elastic/kibana/rfcs/text/0011_global_search.md

   );
   const fromServer$ = of(this.fetchServerResults(term, options))

+  const results: GlobalSearchResult[] = [];
-  return combineLatest([...fromProviders$, fromServer$]).pipe(
+  return merge([...fromProviders$, fromServer$]).pipe(
-    takeUntil(timeout$)
+    takeUntil(timeout$),
-    map(resultLists => {
+    map(newResults => {
+      results.push(...newResults);
-      return mergeAndOrder(resultLists);
+      return order(results);
-    })
+    }),
   );
 }
 ```

+Notes:
-Note: due to the complexity of the process, the initial implementation will not be streaming results from the server,
+- Due to the complexity of the process, the initial implementation will not be streaming results from the server,
-meaning that all results from server-side registered providers will all be fetched at the same time (via a 'classic' http call to the GS endpoint).
+meaning that all results from server-side registered providers will all be fetched at the same time (via a 'classic'
-The observable-based API architecture is ready for this however, and the enhancement could be added at a later time.
+http call to the GS endpoint).
+The observable-based API architecture is ready for this however, and the enhancement
+could be added at a later time.

 ### results aggregation

-On every emission of an underlying provider, the service will aggregate and sort the results following this logic before emitting them:
+On every emission of an underlying provider, the service will aggregate and sort the results following this logic

-- results from all providers will be merged in a single list.
+before emitting them:

-- results will be sorted by ascending `type` ordinal value.
+- Results will be sorted by ascending `type` ordinal value.
-- results of a same `type` will then be sorted by descending `score` value.
+- Results of a same `type` will then be sorted by descending `score` value.

 This is an equivalent of the following lodash call: